PrivateCaptcha/docs/content/docs/tutorials/local-e2e-test.md

 ### Client-side

-In our simple web-page, let's add a JavaScript function to make enable the "Submit" button when captcha is solved.
+In our simple web-page, let's add a JavaScript function to enable the "Submit" button when captcha is solved.

 {{< tabs items="Diff,Code" >}}
 {{< tab >}}